 As a senior in college, I am extremely busy.
 I’m taking 15 hours of classes, I work 30 hours a week at an internship, I write for my own blog and guest posts like this one, I have job-interviews every other week and I still manage to make it to the gym 5 days a week.
 So how do I manage to do all of these things while getting my homework done?
 The simple answer is prioritizing.

 I keep a ‘To-Do List’ along with my planner with things that need to be completed but do not have a deadline.
 For example, getting a haircut and updating my resume are both on my list.

 If you’re the student who starts strong and gets lazy in the middle of the semester, this section is for you.
-In order to make good grades you must be consistent with your studies.
-This means treating each exam, paper, quiz, project and assignment the same.
+In order to make good grades, you must be consistent with your studies, even when you feel some new technology should be used.
+This means treating each exam, paper, quiz, project, and assignment the same.
 The first test of the semester is just as important as the final exam.

 If you struggle with consistency, try studying in groups.
 If you can surround yourself with people who have the same goals as you, your chances of staying motivated increase greatly.

 During the first few weeks of school, make an effort to meet your professor or TA in their office hours.
 Introducing yourself and talking about your goals with them will give you a head start when it comes to the first exam.